Signs of Bad Liposuction: How Do you Know If Lipo Is Botched?

 Liposuction, or lipo surgery, is a body cosmetic surgery by which stubborn fat tissues are removed from different body parts, such as the lower and upper stomach, hips, thighs, waist, back, neck, chin, ankle, and arm.
 In the past, a more invasive type of liposuction used to be done on patients, but today, minimally invasive methods such as tumescent, laser-assisted, ultrasound-assisted, and VASER lipo are performed, which have fewer side effects and shorter recovery periods.

-Sometimes, bad liposuction causes permanent or temporary damage to certain body parts.
-If you have had liposuction and think it has gone wrong, read the following to know more about the signs of bad liposuction.
+If liposuction goes wrong, it may sometimes cause permanent or temporary damage to certain parts of the body.
+If you have had liposuction and think it has gone wrong, read the following to know more about the signs of botched lipo.

 Persistent lumps and bumps